Ruidini/Final-Project/README.md

 # Football Pitch Finder

-This is a web application that allows users to search for football pitches based on location.
+This is a web application that allows users to search for football pitches based on location, surface type and pitch size.

 ## How to Run